How we are run

 Meet our Trustees

-Our 11 Trustees bring a wide range of professional skills, experience and expertise to the charity in areas including finance, conservation and ecology (both terrestrial and marine), farming, youth engagement, media, communications, fundraising, charity governance and business management.
+Our 15 Trustees bring a wide range of professional skills, experience and expertise to the charity in areas including finance, conservation and ecology (both terrestrial and marine), farming, youth engagement, media, communications, fundraising, charity governance, business management, human resources, IT, management consultancy, sustainability and ESG consultancy, social justice, disability and human rights.

 John Witchell (Chair)